MartinDrumel/martin-drumel-pirali-research-group/content/post/2021-06_ISMS/index.md

 authors:
 ---

-Watch the talks and check the slides from our group members at the conference.
+Watch the talks and check out the slides from our group members at the conference.

 <!--more-->